Philadelphia 76ers: 2013–2016: "The Process"

 On November 29, 2014, the 76ers lost to the Dallas Mavericks 103–110 and set a franchise record for losses to start the season, as they fell to a record of 0–16.
 After losing their next game against the San Antonio Spurs to make it 0–17, the 76ers were on the verge of tying the NBA record of 18 straight losses to start a season if they lost to the Minnesota Timberwolves on December 3, but they broke their losing streak and won their first game of the 2014–15 season with an 85–77 victory at Minnesota.

 A new training complex was opened in Camden, New Jersey, in September 2016.
 In three deals at the 2015 NBA trade deadline, the 76ers traded Carter-Williams and McDaniels for JaVale McGee, Isaiah Canaan, and three draft picks, including a protected 2015 first-round pick originally owned by the Los Angeles Lakers.
-The Sixers finished the season with an 18–64 record, tied with the second-worst in franchise history since 1995–96.
-Despite that, the Sixers did not have the worst win–loss record in the overall NBA standings: the Timberwolves fared worse with a 16–66 record and Knicks fared second with 17–65 record.
+The 76ers finished the season with an 18–64 record, tied with the second-worst in franchise history since 1995–96.
+Despite that, the team did not have the worst win–loss record in the overall NBA standings as the Timberwolves fared worse with a 16–66 record and Knicks fared second with 17–65 record.

 On May 19, the 76ers were awarded the third overall pick in the 2015 NBA draft, where they selected Duke center Jahlil Okafor with the third overall pick.
 The 76ers also signed JP Tokoto with the 58th overall pick.
 On November 27, the 76ers lost to the Houston Rockets 116–114, giving them a 27-game losing streak dating back to the previous season, which became the longest losing streak in professional sports.
-During the same game, the Sixers set a franchise record of 16 three pointers made during the losing effort.
-On December 1, the 76ers beat the Lakers at home by a score of 103–91, but not before setting a league record 28 consecutive losses dating to the 2014–15 season.
+During the same game, the 76ers set a franchise record of 16 three pointers made during the losing effort.
+On December 1, the 76ers beat the Lakers at home by a score of 103–91, but not before setting a league record of 28 consecutive losses dating to the 2014–15 season.
 In doing so, the 76ers also managed to avoid setting a new NBA record of most losses to begin a season.
 They instead tied the old record of 18 losses set by the then-New Jersey Nets in the 2009–10 season.